 “With the advent of smartphones and more advanced Wi-Fi/Bluetooth sensors, malls – particularly those in mature markets – have utilised the different types of big data to optimise their retail tenant distribution, product allocation, and footfall patterns,” says Thomas.

-Big names that have leveraged big data, and AI to integrate customers’ online and offline experiences include Alibaba’s Hema stores in China, and Amazon’s cashier-free convenience stores.
+Big names that have leveraged big data, and AI to integrate customers’ online and offline experiences include Alibaba’s Hema stores in China.
 Behind the scenes, logistics players are also utilising big data to better plan and further automate and optimise their distribution processes and support to meet the demands of the offline retail sector.

 Rapid innovations, falling cost of technology, and the growing sophistication of available toolsets are benefiting incumbents and new start-ups/disruptors alike.
 These trends are also giving technology leaders a keen competitive edge, making deployment of the latest technology capabilities increasingly affordable and vital.

 “We expect there to be a growing emphasis on integrating technology with offline assets and processes, and for real estate to move further towards a service-based product,” says Thomas.